crstian19/prometheus-storagebox-exporter/README.md

 - **🛡️ Configuration Info**: Snapshot plan and delete protection status
 - **📊 Multi-box Support**: Variable to filter by specific storage box or view all

-### Quick Setup with Docker Compose
+### Quick test with Docker Compose

-The repository includes a complete Docker Compose setup with:
+The repository includes a complete Docker Compose test with:

 ```bash
 # Start all services (Exporter + Prometheus + Grafana)